Watch the presentation video

 Geshe Jampa Gelek was born in 1966 in the eastern region of Kham, Tibet.
 He decided to become a monk early in life.
 At the age of 16, due to the Chinese invasion, he left Lhasa and went to India.
 He studied at Sera Je Monastic University, where, at a very early age of 19, he became a fully ordained monk.
 His Holiness the Dalai Lama and Choden Rinpoche are his main teachers.
 In 1999, being awarded the title of Lharampa Geshe, he continued his education with the study of tantra, qualifying him to give empowerments and commentaries.
 Since 2012, together with Geshe Tenzin Tenphel, he is resident teacher at Lama Tzong Khapa Institute.

-- Grounds and Paths of Secret Mantra: The four classes of tantra
+- Grounds and Paths of Secret Mantra: the four classes of tantra with emphasis on the generation and completion stages of highest yoga tantra

 “All human accomplishment is preceded by valid cognition.”